-Every Sophomore and Junior with a cumulative grade point average of 3.00 (B) (Beginning with the class of 2022, they must have a GPA of 3.5) or above is eligible for consideration for the National Honor Society for the following year.
-In the spring of the year the students with eligible grade points may apply for membership into the National Honor Society.
-These students will document service work, describe traits of their character, and leadership experiences.
+Every Sophomore and Junior with a cumulative grade point average of 3.5 or above is eligible for consideration for the National Honor Society for the following year.
+In the spring of the year, students with eligible grade points may apply for membership into the National Honor Society.
+These students will document their service work, describe traits of their character, and share their leadership experiences.
 Applicants will be expected to have documented their completed 40 hours of service work.
 Students who are selected for membership will be contacted in the spring and asked if they wish to participate.
 Students who do not wish to be members of the National Honor Society may have their names withdrawn.
 Students who are not selected for membership will also be contacted.

-Staff members are asked to complete a ballot on students they know giving them scores in the three categories of Leadership, Service, and Character.
-Further information on the selection process can be acquired by contacting the NHS advisor.
+Staff members are asked to complete a ballot on students they know, giving them scores in the three categories of Leadership, Service, and Character.
+Further information on the selection process can be obtained by contacting the NHS advisor.